How to Cultivate a Gritty Mindset for Success

 • Passion: Consistent effort is fueled by a sincere interest in your goals over time.

-• The capacity to endure hardship, disappointments, and setbacks is known as perseverance.
+• Perseverance: The capacity to endure hardship, disappointments, and setbacks.

-• Resilience: Resilience is the ability to overcome setbacks and turn them into opportunities for growth.
+• Resilience: The ability to overcome setbacks and turn them into opportunities for growth.

 • Consistency: Retaining a constant dedication to your goals and long-term concentration.